Fabriciokg/A-Metadata-Anchored-Synthetic-Benchmark-for-AI-Assisted-Backend-Selection-in-Quantum-Classical/README.md

 ---

-## How to obtain the IBM Quantum API key and Runtime instance CRN
+## Obtaining IBM Quantum credentials

-In summary:
+The general procedure is:

-1. Create or access an IBM Cloud account.
+1. create or access an IBM Cloud account;
-2. Open IBM Quantum Platform.
+2. access the IBM Quantum Platform or IBM Cloud catalog;
-3. Create or select an IBM Quantum service instance.
+3. create or select an IBM Quantum service instance;
-4. Copy your IBM Cloud API key.
+4. generate or retrieve an IBM Cloud API key;
-5. Copy the Cloud Resource Name (CRN) of the IBM Quantum Runtime instance.
+5. copy the Cloud Resource Name of the IBM Quantum Runtime instance;
-6. Save both values locally in `.env` or as environment variables.
+6. store both values locally in `.env` or as environment variables;
-7. Do not upload these credentials to the repository.
+7. verify that `.env` and credential-related files are excluded by `.gitignore`;
+8. never include credentials in notebooks, outputs, screenshots, logs, or commits.

 For a complete step-by-step guide, read: